mariuszjanuszko/jagiellonia-football-db/README.md

    - Drop and recreate the `players` and `transfers` tables
    - Create the `player_seq` and `transfer_seq` sequences
    - Insert all sample data
+4. Open the Power BI project
+   - Navigate to the `/power bi/` folder in the repo
+   - Open the `.pbix` file with **Power BI Desktop**
+   - Explore the interactive Jagiellonia Transfers Dashboard

 ---